 You’re probably aware of the type of things that are synonymous with the Sleeps12 name – not just large group holiday houses in wonderful locations; we are proud to offer much more than that.
 Our properties have luxuries like indoor swimming pools, hot tubs, games rooms, play areas, saunas, steam rooms and cosy BBQ lodges.
 That’s the sort of thing that matters because when it comes to large group holidays in the UK what’s important is that everyone in your group is happy and entertained throughout your stay – that means considering all ages and the less able bodied.

 So, what do we look for in a property?
 What does it take for us to like it and want to market it?
 Well, we have to be sure it will work of course and there’s no one-size-fits-all; as you can see we have all kinds of holiday homes – grand country houses, rambling farmsteads, centuries old cottages, purpose built lodges, and converted farm buildings.
-We’ve even got a 600 year old chateau in France and a gorgeous imposing town house in Worcester.

 The location has to be good.
 A nice part of the country where there’s plenty to see and do, glorious countryside either on the doorstep or very close by.
 The majority of our large holiday homes are out in the sticks so they’re surrounded by fields and hills, but we don’t mind taking on something in a town or city, as long as there isn’t an industrial estate or a busy roundabout right outside the window!
-Take the one in Worcester we have – it’s a lovely house with a big garden, set back from the road, with a park out the back, that’s fine.

 The size of the property is important – obviously!
 Currently, we can accommodate 8-30 people, we can go higher, but certainly no less, and remember that the more you can sleep the higher the rental rates – provided everything else is right.
 However many people you want to sleep, the rooms should always be of good sizes and ideally, have room for zip and link beds that can be set up as a superking or twins.
 If the room is particularly big, great, because you can fit in non-permanent optional extra beds which generate a further charge for each additional person, and you’ll have room for toddler beds and cots (which we don’t charge extra for).